scottgallant/hillstudio/content/blog/2016-in-review.md

 title = "2016 in Review"

 +++
-2016 in review!

-The studio took part in so many amazing projects this year!
-Most notably:
+<span style="letter-spacing: 0.01em;">The studio took part in so many amazing projects this year!
+Most notably:</span>

 Paper Lions:  Full Color - Produced by Colin Buchanan and the band, an amazing album!